 “I have all this data about my people, now what do I do with it?
 What actions should I take to improve engagement for the next survey?”

-“I think I can make actionable plans from this, but which one should I prioritise?”
+“I think I can make actionable plans from this, but which one should I prioritize?”

-For organisations with a VoE program in place and conducting EES on a yearly basis, we’ve come up with ten action items you can consider as a guideline before your next survey cycle.
-These action items would illustrate how every organisation would benefit from a dedicated approach to EX as opposed to sporadic interventions.
+For organizations with a VoE program in place and conducting EES on a yearly basis, we’ve come up with ten action items you can consider as a guideline before your next survey cycle.
+These action items would illustrate how every organization would benefit from a dedicated approach to EX as opposed to sporadic interventions.

-The first step you should take after a survey is to identify high-risk groups within your organisation - as they are most likely to have low engagement and higher level of burnout.
-For example, from our nation-wide survey in Singapore this year, we found that millennials were the most-affected group in terms of burnout.
+The first step you should take after a survey is to identify high-risk groups within your organization - as they are most likely to have low engagement and higher level of burnout.
+For example, from survey this year, we found that millennials were the most-affected group in terms of burnout.
 This led to one in three millennials planning to find a new job once the pandemic is over.
-Identifying high-risk groups would allow you to prioritise your follow up actions better before the next EES.
+Identifying high-risk groups would allow you to prioritize your follow up actions better before the next EES.

 2. Communicate the results from the EES

 Letting your employees know the descriptive results of the survey they have just taken can help make them feel engaged and appreciated.
 Celebrate the good, give recognition where it’s due, and let them know how the company is planning to improve low-scoring drivers.
 This may be done in two ways - from an organization-wide communications standpoint, and also from a team communications standpoint.
 For team-level communications, it is good practice to empower managers on how to best communicate the results of the EES to their team members.